Top 9 in the UK in Politics and International Relations.Guardian League Table 2021

 In Year 3, you'll continue to study core and optional modules and you'll undertake a significant piece of independent research where you'll select a topic of special interest within your discipline area.

-100% of our Politics students were satisfied with the quality of teaching on their course.
+98% of our Politics students were satisfied with the teaching quality of the course.

 Please note that the list of optional modules and their availability may be subject to change.
 We continually review and where appropriate, revise the range of modules on offer to reflect changes in the subject and ensure the best student experience.